Magamuni: Production

 The film was announced by Santhakumar, who is known for his critically acclaimed Mouna Guru, which was released in 2011.
 The filming commenced on 14 November 2018, marking the director's second film in his career.
 The shooting held at a brisk pace and predominantly shot in Chennai, Kancheepuram and Erode.
 Filmmakers roped in actor Arya to play the male lead who was signed to portray dual roles, one an assassin and another a farmer and vallalar follower.

 Release

 Theatrical

-It was theatrically released by Tarun Pictures on 6 September 2019.
-It's Dubbed in Hindi as Mahamuni in 2021 February under Goldmines Telefilms.
+The film was theatrically released by Tarun Pictures on 6 September 2019.

-Home media

-The Satellite Rights of the Film was acquired by Colors Tamil.
-The film is available on Amazon Prime Video and Netflix for digital streaming.

 Box office

 In the opening weekend, Magamuni collected ₹1 crore at the Chennai box office.

 Soundtrack

 The soundtrack of the film is composed by S. S. Thaman, continuing his collaboration with the director after Mouna Guru.
 The lyrics written by Kavignar Muthulingam and Krishnamoorthy Dhanushkodi.